Cousins Properties Incorporated research snapshot

 CUZ AI Stock Forecast Scenarios

 The CUZ AI stock forecast uses estimated FFO per share, FFO multiples, occupancy, Sun Belt demand, lease-up activity, development pipeline, and technical trend rather than a single deterministic price prediction.
-The bullish case becomes more likely if Sun Belt office demand stays strong, the Oracle and other major leases boost occupancy, same-store NOI grows, and the REIT sector attracts more capital.
-The bearish case becomes more likely if office demand weakens, hybrid work reduces space needs, lease expirations increase vacancy, interest rates stay higher, or the company is valued at a lower REIT multiple.
+The bullish case becomes more likely if CUZ sustains FFO near or above the raised guidance, reaches 90% occupancy by year-end, keeps booking record leasing volume, and the REIT sector attracts more capital.
+The bearish case becomes more likely if office demand weakens, hybrid work reduces space needs, lease expirations increase vacancy, interest rates stay higher, or the company is valued at a lower FFO multiple.

 Bullish case

-More likely if CUZ compounds FFO near 5% annually, occupancy rises above 92%, Sun Belt leasing momentum continues, and the market applies a 12x terminal FFO multiple.
-The verified three-scenario model produced about $38.90 using 5% growth and a 12x terminal multiple.
+More likely if CUZ compounds FFO near 6% annually, occupancy reaches and holds above 90%, Sun Belt leasing momentum continues, and the market applies a 12x terminal FFO multiple.
+The verified three-scenario model produced about $37.50 using 6% growth and a 12x multiple.

 Base case

-More likely if CUZ delivers steady FFO growth near 3%, maintains occupancy at current levels, executes on the share repurchase program, and the stock holds above key support levels.
-The verified model base case was about $33.70.
+More likely if CUZ delivers FFO growth near 4%, reaches the 90% occupancy goal, executes on the $500 million share repurchase program, and the stock holds above key support levels.
+The verified model base case was about $33.60, in line with the $33.00 analyst mean target.

 Bearish case